 Geography, History, and Science

-Our Read-Aloud Program consists of a set of thirty books, one set for each grade in K-2, one book for each week.
+Our Read-Aloud Program consists of one set of books for each grade in K-2, one book for each week.
 These books provide a rich language experience for students, as each book is read aloud every day the class meets and is accompanied by oral questions and discussion.
 Students learn new and interesting words and delight in rhyme and word play.
 They learn about holidays, history, geography, science and more.
-The read-aloud books, whichare beautiful in both art and language, were chosen after extensive research and reading.
+The read-aloud books, which are beautiful in both art and language, were chosen after extensive research and reading.

 K-2 students study globes and maps to learn continents, oceans, major countries, and basic geography terms.
 Second graders are introduced to states and capitals.
 In science, students learn about seasons, weather, and local flora and fauna.
 They take nature walks in our beautiful Crescent Hill neighborhood or on our 20-acre Spring Meadows campus to collect leaves, flowers, acorns, insects, and other treasures.

 In Christian Studies students read or listen to Bible stories and memorize Scripture verses and prayers.
-Kindergarten students have weekly music instruction and 1st and 2nd grade students have music twice weekly; they have lessons in the basic elements of music, including ear training, note reading, and choral performance.
-In music appreciation, students are introduced to a well-known composer and piece of music weekly.
+Kindergarten students have weekly music instruction; 1st and 2nd grade students have music twice weekly.
+Students learn the basic elements of music, including ear training, note reading, and choral performance.
+In music appreciation, a well-known composer and piece of music are introduced weekly.
 Students draw and color every day in their composition books, illustrating copybook verses, poems, and composition lessons.
-In art appreciation, primary students learn about an artist and study an art masterwork every week.
+In art appreciation, an artist and art masterwork are introduced weekly to primary students.
 First and second graders receive art instruction bi-weekly.

 Students have Physical Education twice a week.
-P.E. provides 30 minutes of vigorous exercise as well as opportunities to play childhood games.
+P.E. provides 30 minutes of rigorous exercise as well as opportunities to play childhood games.
 Our K-2 P.E. instructor works to develop basic motor and motion skills, such as running, skipping, running backwards, and flexibility, as well as sportsmanship and team play.
-On days when students do not have P.E., they have recess outside at Spring Meadows, and in the gym or in our “Secret Garden” behind St. Mark’s Church at Crescent Hill.
+On days when students do not have P.E., they have recess outside at Spring Meadows, in the gym, or in our “Secret Garden” behind St. Mark’s Church at Crescent Hill.